Free admission for all from 6–7 July 2024 for our Play:Date opening weekend

 Majapahit armlet and earrings

 A gold armlet found at Bukit Larangan, otherwise known as Fort Canning.
 It was discovered in 1928.
 The armlet bears the face of a kala, a demon of Hindu mythology associated with immortality and a common motif featured on Javanese temples.
-14th century Gold.
+Gold, 14th century.

 Singapore Stone

-Singapore’s earliest inscribed artefact − the only known surviving fragment of the Singapore Stone, which was once located at the mouth of the Singapore River.
-10th - 14th century Sandstone.
+Singapore’s earliest inscribed artefact.
+This is the only known surviving fragment of the Singapore Stone, which was once located at the mouth of the Singapore River.
+Sandstone, 10th – 14th century.

 This silver epergne was presented to William Farquhar, the first British Resident of Singapore.
 It was a parting gift from the Chinese community when he left the island in 1823.
-1824 Silver, Glass.
+Silver and glass, 1824.

 Singapore History Gallery